-An intresting group of plants belonging to the Iris family.
+An interesting group of plants belonging to the Iris family.
 In the wild they are found in the Americas where they prefer moister soils.
-Much more adaptable in cultivation, a well drained soil is essential but still prefering a soil that does not dry out.
+Much more adaptable in cultivation, a well drained soil is essential but still preferring a soil that does not dry out.
 All are clump forming and division is advisable every few years to maintain vigour.
 S striatum is a reliable self seeder in the border or dry garden, whereas the variegated form can only be increased by replanting the non-flowering fans.
 The smaller forms make ideal rockery or edging plants.